彭文朗 | michelle man-long pang

 | Current & past positions

-Oct 2022 - Present | HKUST Division of Humanities | Research Assistant - Web Developer (for Navigating Belonging: Exploring Settlement for South Asians in Hong Kong through Narratives and Participatory Photography, RGC - General Research Fund, James Simpson) |
+Oct 2022 - Present | HKUST Division of Humanities | Research Assistant & Web Developer (for Navigating Belonging: Exploring Settlement for South Asians in Hong Kong through Narratives and Participatory Photography GRF16600322, James Simpson) |

 Feb 2022 - Present | HKUST Division of Humanities | Research Assistant - Project Manager (for NEXUS: The Belonging Research Network, James Simpson) |